About Legacy Charters

 In addition to great physical habitats, Chesapeake Bay fishing is also superb because of the nutrient-rich water.
 Fish find plenty to eat – smaller fish, crabs, shrimp, oysters, eels, and lots more.
 Fish of all type also enjoy the mild climate of the Bay, and as a result there’s almost always something biting, no matter when you choose to enjoy fishing the Chesapeake Bay.

 Beginners often cut their fishing teeth on easy-to-catch species like spadefish, spot, and croaker.
 These species are abundant in the bay, and catching them is fun.
 These panfish are also tasty on the table, so beginners get a real feeling of accomplishment when they provide a fish dinner for the family.

-Of course, Chesapeake Bay fishing isn’t just for beginners – far from it!
+Of course, the Chesapeake Bay fishing isn’t just for beginners – far from it!
 Even “old pros” can encounter species that will test their skills.
-Just imagine trying to tempt a huge rockfish to take your bait and then hauling it in once it’s hooked!
+Just imagine trying to tempt a huge rockfish or cobia to take your bait and then hauling it in once it’s hooked!
 And speaking of rockfish, or striped bass, there’s no better place in the world where you’ll have a real chance of landing a trophy striper.